Suggested Searches

 Cosmic Origins Sessions

-The COPAG session will feature a decadal survey panel discussion with the community along with an overview of the current science interest, science and technology interest, and science analysis groups.
+The COPAG session will feature a decadal survey panel discussion with the community along with an overview of the current science interest groups (SIGs), science and technology interest groups (STIGs), and science analysis groups (SAGs).

-The joint meeting of the program analysis groups (PAGs) – for PhysCOS (PhysPAG), Cosmic Origins (COPAG), and Exoplanet Exploration (ExoPAG) - will include updates from the HWO, TDAMM, and AI/ML SIGs and a discussion with Shawn Domagal-Goldman (director of NASA Astrophysics) and the PAG Executive Committee chairs.
+The joint meeting of the program analysis groups (PAGs) – for Physics of the Cosmos (PhysPAG), Cosmic Origins (COPAG), and Exoplanet Exploration (ExoPAG) – will include updates from the HWO and TDAMM SIGs, the AI/ML STIG, and a discussion with Shawn Domagal-Goldman (director of NASA Astrophysics) and the PAG Executive Committee chairs.

 NASA Science at AAS 247